bmdako/docker_demo/README.md

 ### Step 0: Setup

-The Docker image is build locally and all dependencies are copied onto the image:

-* The entire `./src` and `./node_modules` directories.
+The Docker image is build locally and all dependencies are copied onto the image.
+By dependencies I mean the entire `./src` and `./node_modules` directories are copied and Node is downloaded and installed.
-* Node is downloaded and installed, so we don't need to install it on the servers.

-This means, to create the build, we need:
+This means, to create the build, we need to have:

 1. Docker installed.
-2. The code locally on my machine (eg. using git).
+2. The code downloaded locally (eg. using git).
-3. The Node modules installed.
+3. The project specific Node modules installed.

 Beside installing Docker, these are thing we do with any other project anyways: